pluots/zspell/crates/zspell-py/docs/index.rst

 =========================================

 Welcome to the documentation for ZSpell's Python interface.
-This contains the basics, please visit the repositoy at https://github.com/pluots/zspell for more information.
+This contains the basics, please visit the repository at https://github.com/pluots/zspell for more information.

 .. toctree::